DallanQ/race_for_the_galaxy/Manual.md

 ### II: DEVELOP (page 9)

+**Powers cannot reduce costs below 0 nor take effect during the phase in which they are placed.**

 #### Draw (page 9)

 > Image of a hand holding a card with 1 inside.